nuald/simple-web-benchmark/README.md

 ### MacOS Note

-By default, MacOS has low limits on the number of concurrent connections, so few kernel parameters tweak may be required:
+By default, MacOS has low limits on the number of concurrent connections, so few kernel parameters tweaks may be required:

     sudo sysctl -w kern.ipc.somaxconn=12000
     sudo sysctl -w kern.maxfilesperproc=1048576
     sudo sysctl -w kern.maxfiles=1148576

-## Servers run instructions
+## Usage

 Please change the required directory before running the server.